| |

 They recommend that you arrive 15 minutes prior to your booking.
 Each time slot is an hour so you want to make the most of your time in the pool!

-If you haven’t got a car, Onsen Hot Pools offer a complimentary shuttle service that will pick you up from the Station Building in central Queenstown.
+When I went, we had hired a rental car for our trip so we drove here but if you haven’t got a car, Onsen Hot Pools offer a complimentary shuttle service that will pick you up from the Station Building in central Queenstown.

-Make sure you book the shuttle when booking your pool as it only operates on request and for bookings on-the-hour.
+Make sure you book the shuttle when booking your pool as it only operates on request and for bookings on the hour.
 Be sure to book in advance, this is a popular tourist destination and spots do fill up fairly quickly, especially if you’re limited to on-the-hour time slots so you can get the shuttle.

 The shuttle seats up to 9 people, for large groups you’ll need to find your own way there unfortunately.